Date: 24 February 2014. In the Head.

 This is my medicine

-You'll note three shelves.
+You will note three shelves.

 The supports are small pieces of wood screwed into the sides of the